Last updated: 1 week ago

 The Apple TV has a specialized operating system based on iOS that saw some minor improvements with tvOS 14 that launched in fall of 2020.
 The headlining features include more support for Picture-in-Picture across apps and Apple Arcade game resume syncing for user accounts.

 ● Better Picture-in-Picture support

 ● Choose which Aerial screensavers show

 ● AirPlay 4K video from the Photos app

 The Apple TV platform has a specific use case for viewing media or playing games and does not need to be updated frequently to work correctly.
-However, Apple does find ways to improve the platform every year, so tvOS 14 will launch this fall with some small changes and updates.
+However, Apple does find ways to improve the platform every year, so tvOS 14 launched this fall with some small changes and updates.

 tvOS 14 Features

 Apple held its Worldwide Developer Conference in June 2020 and announced the latest changes to its operating systems.
 The Apple TV and its tvOS received little mention in the keynote, but some welcome user-facing changes were still made.
 The update launched to the public in September.

 Apple introduced the ability to have multiple user accounts on tvOS in 2019, but users could not have their App Store or Game Center logins.
 Now, when you change user accounts Apple Arcade will update to show the latest games played.

 This means save data for different users will stay in sync and resuming a game from a specific account will continue progress as expected.